 If you’re not a fan of Greek yogurt, you can use sour cream or even a dairy-free yogurt alternative.
 Just keep in mind that the flavor and texture may vary slightly.

-How long will Loaded Baked Potato Salad last in the fridge?
+How long will Loaded Potato Salad last in the fridge?

 Can I add other ingredients to the salad?